Early Career Researcher Network: key information for ECRs

 • For those undertaking PhDs, please do get back in touch once you have completed your PhD.

-If you are an ECR that is recently or currently affiliated with a Research Institution in the Midlands and Mid-Wales, London, Scotland or South West and South Wales, we welcome you to join the network, regardless of which institution you are affiliated with.
+If you are an ECR that is recently or currently affiliated with a Research Institution in the Midlands and Mid-Wales, North West and North Wales, London, Scotland or South West and South Wales, we welcome you to join the network, regardless of which institution you are affiliated with.
 This could be an independent research organisation or any other research organisation across these areas of the UK – including those who both have or have not formally agreed to work as part of one of the cluster consortiums.

 Please do get in touch if you have specific eligibility questions by contacting [email protected]